ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/04-traversing.md

 > 1. The base case and its action.
 > 2. The recursive case and its action.

-In this module, we will talk about some details related to correctly and clearly implementing recursive tree traversals.
+In this section, we will talk about some details related to correctly and clearly implementing recursive tree traversals.

 #### Base case